East Coast of Australia Road Trip Ultimate Guide

 Recommended time in 1770/Agnes Water: 1-2 days.

 Where to stay in 1770/Agnes Water: Cool Bananas is the centrally located hostel with an incredible vibe, well worth a stay.
 If you prefer something more scenic, Southern Cross Backpackers have a huge open space surrounding their hostel, with a big pool in the middle, and is also the staging point for Scooteroo.

-After 1770, you’re getting back towards civilization- there’s the town of Bundaberg, and then the Fraser Island towns of Hervey Bay and Rainbow Beach.
+After 1770, you’re getting back towards civilization- there’s the town of Bundaberg, which is the exception, and then the Fraser Island towns of Hervey Bay and Rainbow Beach.

 Bundaberg is a farming town best known for its rum, and it’s dodgy farm work.
 They say the best thing about Bundaberg is the road out of it, and it’s definitely not worth a visit, unless you’re really into rum making and want to visit the factory, or you have farm work to do- if farm work is the case, take care and make sure to check the reviews of the farms, as some have terrible reputations.
 Likewise, the working hostels aren’t known for their quality!
 However, you can visit the southernmost part of the Great Barrier Reef, in Lady Musgrave Island, but most tours go from 1770.